WSU-janderson/project6-multiset-design-IanBonif/essay.md

 ## UML Diagram
-![This is a UML Diagram for the AVL tree class](Screenshot2025-12-05193121.png) All the functions are public so the game engine can use them willingly.
-The key and value are private because these should only change through function of the class.
+![This is a UML Diagram for the AVL tree class](Screenshot2025-12-05193121.png) All the functions are public, so the game engine can use them willingly.
+The key and value are private because these should only change through the function of the class.

 ## Trade-off Analysis
 The sequence or linked list was another option for the structure of the inventory.
-Sense this was a search based inventory and search for a linked list is **O(n)** the sequence could not out preform the AVL tree.
-Along those line it would also be slower to find items to remove them.
+Since this was a search-based inventory, and search for a linked list is **O(n)**, the sequence could not outperform the AVL tree.
+Along those lines it would also be slower to find items to remove them.
 That is basically what the inventory needs to do it the AVL tree is a better fit.
-The Linked list would be easier to union with code wise, but that would only happen every once and a while in game play.
+The linked list would be easier to union with code-wise, but that would only happen every once and a while in gameplay.
 Both would be close is size complexity and would have a cap of 200 nodes.

-### This is a chart of the time complexities of both Sequence and AVL tree and the basic functions needed for inventory
+### This is a chart of the time complexities of both the Sequence and AVL tree, and the basic functions needed for inventory

 |        |Sequence|AVL tree |
 |:------:|:------:|:-------:|